About

 The Uprising was acclaimed as "a bold, epoch-defining leap forward in doc method" by found footage guru Craig Baldwin, who awarded it the Opus Bonum Award for best world documentary on its premiere in Jihlava (Czech Republic).
 It was greeted by indie legend Jon Jost as “kind of a masterpiece”, and in 2020 was described by J.Hoberman, writing in the New York Times, as “one of the great movies of the still-young 21st century”

-His book-length essay, inspired by the making of the film, The People Are Not an Image: Vernacular Video after the Arab Spring, will be published by Verso Books (New York / London) on 15 September 2020.
+His book-length essay, inspired by the making of the film, The People Are Not an Image: Vernacular Video after the Arab Spring, was published by Verso Books (New York / London) in September 2020.

-Peter is an associate researcher at MAD-PXL School of Arts (Hasselt), where he is also a member of the editorial board of the journal Collateral.
-His current book project seeks to provide materials towards a counter-history of non-fiction film in the 1960s and 1970s.
+Peter is an associate researcher at MAD-PXL School of Arts (Hasselt), where he is a member of the editorial board of the journal Collateral for which he co-convenes the series Conversations on conversations.